equalitie/ouinet-upload/README.md

     $ ls
     root/
     $ upload root index  # if there were no index files
-    $ upload root seed  # to start seeding content data to the cache

-At this point you may want to tell a Web server to publish the `root` directory.
+At this point you may want to tell a Web server to publish the contents of the ``root`` directory.
 Let us assume that the content is published at ``https://example.com/``.

     $ upload --uri-prefix https://example.com root inject